Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Introduction

 This paper is organized as follows.
 In section Methods, we introduce an approach for automated selection of markers in regression models for distributed data and its heuristic variant, and a simulation design for subsequent investigation.
-The evaluation is presented in the section Results, with a focus on variable selection, prediction performance, and number and size of data calls.
+An evaluation is presented in the Results section, with a focus on variable selection, prediction performance, and number and size of data calls.